MicrosoftDocs/microsoft-style-guide/styleguide/global-communications/writing-tips.md

 ## Tips for all global content

-These practices will help localizers and non-native English speakers understand your writing.
+These practices will help localizers and customers.

 **Write short, simple sentences.**
 Punctuating a sentence with more than a few commas and end punctuation